fuegovic/Starguard/README.md

 what carries a Discord identity from one to the other, and the database is what carries the result back.

+That shape decides how the optional star webhook works, so it is worth stating plainly.
+GitHub delivers a `star` event to the **OAuth server**, because that is the half with a public address.
+Only the **bot** can change a Discord role, because that is the half connected to the Discord gateway.
+So the server does not move the role and cannot ask the bot to: it records the new star state and marks the row pending, and the bot drains that queue every `ROLE_SYNC_INTERVAL` seconds, 30 by default.
+The database is the entire channel between them, exactly as it already is for verification.

 ```mermaid
 sequenceDiagram
     actor M as Member